Augustus Edwin Mulready

-Augustus Edwin Mulready (23 February 1844 – 15 March 1904) was an English genre painter whose work often depicted London street scenes with urchins and flower-sellers.
+Augustus Edwin Mulready (23 February 1844 – 15 March 1904)) was an English genre painter.
+He often depicted London street scenes with urchins and flower-sellers.

 Life and work

 Mulready came from a family of artists.
 His grandfather, William Mulready (1786–1863), came to London from Ireland and established himself as a very successful and popular genre painter and book illustrator.
 His grandmother Elizabeth Mulready, née Varley (1784–1864) was a landscape painter, and the sister of artist John Varley (1778–1842).